-• Start in Butterfly.

-- Slide your hands underneath your calves, placing your palms on the mat to the outside of each leg. - Take a deep breath in, lean back slightly, and lift one leg and hand off of the floor.
+Start in Butterfly.
+With palms facing down, slide your hands underneath your calves, until your hands are on the mat to the outside of each leg.

+- Take a deep breath in, lean back slightly, and lift one leg and hand off of the floor.
+As you lift the hand, turn the palm to face up.
 Find your balance.
 If you feel steady, see if you can lift the other leg and hand up so that your heels are touching.
-Keep your arms under your shins, with the palms facing up. - Let's hold this pose for two breaths. - Breathe in, breathe out. - Breathe in, breathe out. - Now gently lower down toward the mat, keeping your arms in the same position and placing your palms on the mat. - Now bring your arms out from under your legs and return to Butterfly.
+Keep your arms under your shins with the palms facing up. - Let's hold this pose for two breaths. - Breathe in, breathe out. - Breathe in, breathe out. - Now gently lower down toward the mat, keeping your arms in the same position and placing your palms on the mat. - Now bring your arms out from under your legs and return to Butterfly.

 It is okay to keep one foot on the ground while the learner is practicing their balance.

 Lifting up through the chest will help with balance.